arnaud-lb/MtHamlBundle/README.markdown

 ## Features

 - **Acts as a Twig preprocessor**: Supports Twig functions, filters, macros, blocks, inheritance, expressions and every Twig features
+- **Mix Twig and HAML templates**: You can include, extend, use and import Twig templates from HAML templates, and vice versa.
 - **High performance**: Templates are compiled to PHP code and cached, no parsing or runtime overhead.
 - **HAML syntax** supported by editors